xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 **Input:** [PROJECT.md](https://github.com/xvnpw/ai-nutrition-pro-design-gpt3.5/blob/main/PROJECT.md):

 **Prompt** is quite simple.
-First I provided extensive instruction, the next example of output format, and at the end PROJECT.md content:
+First, I provided extensive instruction, and next example of output format, and at the end `PROJECT.md` content:
 ```
 Instruction:
 - You are a security architect.